Lucky-Peter's Journey: Act II - Sc.3 - A village square

 A town square dismal with early morning autumn rain and thunder.
 The Three Clerks from the Golden Palace of Pleasure have braved the weather.
-They carry the bust of a corrupt and forgotten hero of bureaucracy, which they set on a pedastal.
+They carry the bust of a corrupt and forgotten hero of bureaucracy, which they set on a pedestal.
 The Three Clerks represent the bureaucratic order that Peter, in Act II, Sc.1, has declared he will reform.

 Beggars and townspeople enter with the Steward leading them carrying Peter shoulder high.
 The Three Clerks regard the newcomers as sacrilegious.
 Peter orders that the bust be removed and stands himself where it was.
 Peter declares himself Lord of All Power and he is robed as a king and crowned with an elaborate, jeweled turban.

 A veiled bride is brought forward, but Peter rejects her because she does not love him and he does not love her.
 He begins recanting his former claim to be the enemy of corruption.
 He removes the turban, throws it away, and renounces his leadership, cursing the crowd's gold, women, and power, calling the Steward a High Priest of lies.
 A Juggernaut, previously assembled during Peter's denunciation under the direction of the Steward, rolls forward.
 Peter rushes out narrowly escaping being crushed.